cdmo/dotfiles/README.md

 # dotfiles
 This project is for storing dotfiles for use with [Spin](https://development.shopify.io/engineering/keytech/spin).
+See [here](https://github.com/Shopify/dotfiles-starter-template) for a sample template, or check out branches on this repository for other users' dotfiles.

 ## How to add your dotfiles
 Your dotfiles should be placed in this repository on a `branch` named after your github username.
 For more information on dotfiles in spin, please read [Personalizing your Environment](https://development.shopify.io/engineering/keytech/spin/isospin/tools#Personalizing_your_environment).